AndreaCeolin/FormalSyntax/README.md

 # Formal Syntax and Deep History
-Scripts and data from the paper "Ceolin, A., Guardiano, C., Irimia, M. A., & Longobardi, G. (2020).
+Scripts and data from the paper:

+> Ceolin, A., Guardiano, C., Irimia, M. A., & Longobardi, G. (2020).
 Formal syntax and deep history.
-Frontiers in Psychology, 11, 2384".
+Frontiers in Psychology, 11, 2384.

+The code contained in this repository is licensed under MIT license.
+For the figures and the dataset, please refer to the journal policies.

 The repository contains the following files: